the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

 This solution is great and works for the given task.
 However, can you see a scenario where this function does not scale (read: does not stay usable for growing requirements)?
-For example, what if a person would consist of more properties such as nickname and middleName.
-We would always have to change the `findPerson` function to accomodate our requirement.
-As alternative, let's enter the concept of callback functions again and see how a callback function will help us here:
+For example, what if a person would consist of more properties such as `nickname` and `middleName` and we would add these to the search requirement?
+We would always have to change the `findPerson` function to accomodate our requirement with each addition.
+As a beginner, this is totally fine.
+However, we want to learn about callback functions here, so I give you an alternative and want to show you how a callback function can help us here:

 {title="index.js",lang="javascript"}
 ~~~~~~~